Magnet Painting Preschool Process Art

-Magnet painting combines process art, an element of science, and music!
+Magnet painting with preschoolers combines process art, an element of science, and music!
 As with any STEAM or process art activity, the focus is on a child's creativity and observation skills as opposed to the final product.

 Prepare the Invitation to Create: